This is an alphabetical listing. To find music for your instrument, voice, or ensemble, click <MUSIC BY INSTRUMENT>

 NONE OF THE ABOVE

 Trumpet and piano.
 2016.
 4 pieces, 18 min.
-Written for Andy Stetson and Becca Zeisler, premiered at University of Massachusetts, Amherst, Oct.
+Commissioned for Andy Stetson and Becca Zeisler, premiered at University of Massachusetts, Amherst, Oct.
 2016. <<< LISTEN >>>

 O LIGHT INVISIBLE